cleorenaud/Rhythmico-ASR/README.md

 The wav files corresponding to each recording can be generated using the `save_recordings_as_wav(dataframe)` function in the `src/audio_processing.py` file.

 ```
-├── data
+├── data/
 │   ├── df_test_cleaned.csv                         # The test data
 │
-├── notebooks
+├── notebooks/
 │   ├── readingTestFluencE.ipynb                    # Notebook to process the readingTestFluencE
-│   ├── rythmico.ipynb                              # Notebook to process the tests data
+│   ├── rythmico.ipynb                              # Notebook for the initial data processing
 │   ├── testPhoneme.ipynb                           # Notebook to process the testPhoneme
 │
-├── src
+├── src/
 │   ├── audio_processing.py                         # Helper functions to process the tests audio recordings
-│   ├── convert_to_wav.py                           # Helper function to ensure the files are .wav and convert them otherwise
 │   ├── data_processing.py                          # Helper functions to extract the tests data
-│   ├── text_processing.py                          # Helper function to save the phonetic transcription of a text to a .csv
+│   ├── text_processing.py                          # Helper functions to save the phonetic transcription of a text to a .csv
 │   ├── ui_tools.py                                 # Helper functions to display audio players
 │
-├── transcriptions
+├── transcriptions/
+│   ├── readingTestFluencE_children.csv             # The phoneme transcriptions for each children recording for the readingTestFluencE
 │   ├── readingTestFluencE_transcriptions.csv       # The ground truth for the readingTestFluencE
+│   ├── testPhoneme_children.csv                    # The phoneme transcriptions for each children recording for the testPhoneme
 │   ├── testPhoneme_deletion_transcriptions.csv     # The ground truth for the testPhoneme deletion
 │   ├── testPhoneme_fusion_transcriptions.csv       # The ground truth for the testPhoneme fusion
 │
+├── wav_files/
+│   ├── readingTestFluencE                          # Folder containing the recordings for the readingTestFluencE
-├── wav_files                                       # Folder containing the recordings of each test
+│   ├── testPhoneme                                 # Folder containing the recordings for the testPhoneme
 │
 ├── .gitignore
 ├── README.md